Franciscan Friars of the Immaculate

 The Franciscan Friars of the Immaculate provide spiritual assistance and pastoral care for pilgrims in the form of preaching, celebration of the Sacraments, and delivering talks to groups of pilgrims upon request.
 The Friars also assist in the spiritual and doctrinal formation of members of the Marian Catechist Apostolate and the altar-boys Guild, Our Lady’s Knights of the Altar.

-Father Peter Damian M. Fehlner was the first Rector of the Shrine of Our Lady of Guadalupe.
+Father Peter Damian M. Fehlner was the first Rector of the Shrine Church until 2014.

-The Shrine’s current rector, Father Jacinto M. Chapin, is joined with Father Joachim Mudd and Brother Michael Lominoque.
+Father Jacinto M. Chapin became the second Rector.
+He was joined by Father Joachim Mudd and Brother Michael Lominoque.

 The Franciscan Friars of the Immaculate were founded by two Franciscan friars, Father Stefano Maria Manelli and Father Gabriel Maria Pellettieri.
 Together they outlined a form of life for the friars, sisters and the laity after the example of Saint Maximilian Mary Kolbe, giving the fullest expression to the Marian dimension of Saint Francis‘ ideal and Rule.